SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 *Restricting the area of the table to be looped over*

 The additions of `LOOP` statements come into play when you want to restrict the table content to be respected by the loop because you do not want to loop over the entire table.
+Note that the examples only show work areas as target objects to hold the table line read.
+Other options are possible as shown above.

 ``` abap
 "FROM/TO: Only for index tables